 "Is not your fear of God your confidence, And the integrity of your ways your hope?Job 4:6(NASB)

 It was at this point that Eliphaz, one of his three, silent friends, felt compelled to respond to Job's long, defensive, soliloquy of self-pity about his suffering.
 Eliphaz was a man who was proud of his knowledge and wisdom.
 However, despite his more than candid counsel, we realise that the advice Job received from each of his three friends was deeply flawed.
-Eliphaz pointed out boldly, that despite Job's apparently, impeccable character, the reason for his shocking downfall and the suffering he was going through, was his own lack of integrity - Eliphaz concluded that Job must have sin and was being punished for his sin.
+Eliphaz pointed out boldly, that despite Job's apparently impeccable character, the reason for his shocking downfall and the suffering he was going through, was his own lack of integrity.
+Eliphaz concluded that Job must have sinned and was being punished for his sin.

 Eliphaz argued that Job would not make such a detailed defence of himself if he were innocent of sin.
 He was suggesting that it was a guilty conscience that was causing Job to plead his innocence so vehemently.
 Whether directly or indirectly, Eliphaz accused Job of being guilty of sin, and he believed that God was punishing his sinfulness.
 But accusing Job of being punished for sin was an indirect accusation against GOD's goodness!

 Although Job complained bitterly of his misfortunes he NEVER cursed God.
 "Naked I came from my mother’s womb, And naked I shall return there.
 The Lord gave, and the Lord has taken away.
-Blessed be the name of the Lord,” was his response.
-However, Eliphaz and his friend, believed that God only sent evil to the wicked - and only gave blessings to the good - a complete distortion of God's character.
+Blessed be the name of the Lord." was his response.
+However, Eliphaz and his friends, believed that God only sends evil to the wicked, and only gives blessings to the good - a complete distortion of God's character.

-How easy it is for us to judge others falsely, like Job's three friends falsely accused him, How quickly we can make assumptions about other believers rather than leaving God to be the judge of the man's inner heart and men's outer actions.
-May we abstain from any destructive criticism of our fellow men and leave God to work His perfect work in the lives of all - without OUR attempt to judge or correct.
+How easy it is for us to judge others falsely, like Job's three friends falsely accused him.
+How quickly we can make assumptions about other believers rather than leaving God to be the judge of men's inner hearts and men's outer actions.
+May we abstain from any destructive criticism of our fellow men and leave God to work His perfect work in the lives of all - without our attempt to judge or correct.
 We have no right to point a finger of accusation at anyone and pass judgement on the circumstances of their lives.
-May the words of our mouth, the actions of our lives, the meditation of our heart, and the motives behind all we do and be acceptable to the Lord - our rock and my Redeemer.
+May the words of our mouth, the actions of our lives, the meditation of our heart, and the motives behind all we do and be acceptable to the Lord.
+Our rock and our Redeemer.

-Heavenly Father, I realise how easy it is to pass false judgements on others and confess that I am too ready to accuse others of wrong-doing, when someone's words and actions do not line up with my own moral code and of my limited understanding.
-Keep me from any critical thoughts of others and I pray that the words of my mouth, the actions of my life, the meditation of my heart, and the motives behind all I am is acceptable to You - this I ask in Jesus' name, AMEN.
+Heavenly Father, I realise how easy it is to pass false judgements on others and confess that I am too ready to accuse others of wrong-doing, when someone's words and actions do not line up with my own moral code and my limited understanding.
+Keep me from any critical thoughts of others, and I pray that the words of my mouth, the actions of my life, the meditation of my heart, and the motives behind all I am is acceptable to You.
+This I ask in Jesus' name, AMEN.